catuhana/node-semver-rs/README.md

 and does its best to stay compatible with `node-semver`.

 It also supports [`serde`](https://crates.io/crates/serde) serialization, converting versions and ranges to strings.
+Enable `serde` feature to use them.

 ## Usage